Grace International School CS4 Programming Class (Period 4)

 - Adrian & Jenny Oliver

-To give the student an introduction to the world of programming, computers and technology from the simple 'Hello World' program through to understanding the complex client-server programming architectures, setting up web servers, project lifecycles and careers in engineering.
+To give the student an introduction to the world of programming, computers and technology from the simple 'Hello World' program through to understanding the complex client-server programming architectures, setting up web servers, project life-cycles and careers in engineering.

-For those students interested in pursuing a career in Information Technology, we hope that this course will give them an high level overview of some of the fields and opportunites available in this vast (and growing) area.
+For those students interested in pursuing a career in Information Technology, we hope that this course will give them an high level overview of some of the fields and opportunities available in this vast (and growing) area.
 Weekly Schedule

 - Monday - Introduction to Programming